Crit1fail/ARVR-LUDO/README.md

 -Lighting: Ambient and directional lights create realistic shadow effects.
 The directional light moves based on the mouse position.

--Coins: Player coins are positioned in a 4x4 grid, color-coded for each player.
+-Pawns: Player coins are positioned in a 4x4 grid, color-coded for each player.

 -Dice: Textured dice with animated rotation for a dynamic feel.

 -Controls: OrbitControls allow users to rotate the board, offering a 3D perspective.

 **Future Enhancements**

--Multiplayer Support: Integrating WebSockets or a multiplayer backend.

 -Game Logic: Implementing complete Ludo game rules.